dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# The XML file format for importing data
+# The XML File Format for Importing Data

 With the [`xmlupload`](../cli-commands.md#xmlupload) command, data can be imported into a DSP repository (on a DSP server) from an XML file.